 Learn how to use the robot

-SProbot highlights workspaces which haven't been used in a while (you can choose a period) and might be candidates for archiving, reassignment or deletion.
+SProbot highlights sites which haven't been used in a while (you can choose a period) and might be candidates for archiving, reassignment or deletion.

 Why should this be reviewed?

-Unused workspaces on a tenant can have several negative effects:
+Unused SharePoint sites on a tenant can have several negative effects:

 • People and AI tools like Copilot will continue to find and cite outdated pieces of content such as policies, procedures, and specifications.
 This can result in flawed decisions.